Ildemaro Vargas Preview, Player Props: Nationals vs. Yankees

-The Washington Nationals, including Ildemaro Vargas (.297 slugging percentage in past 10 games, including no homers), take on starting pitcher Luis Severino and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.
+The Washington Nationals, including Ildemaro Vargas (.171 batting average in his past 10 games), take on starting pitcher Michael King and the New York Yankees at Yankee Stadium, Thursday at 1:05 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Yankees.
+In his most recent game he had a hitless showing (0-for-2) against the Yankees.

 Ildemaro Vargas Game Info & Props vs. the Yankees